Mampenda/javascript-sorting-demo/README.md

 # JavaScript + HTML Demonstration

-This is a simple HTML file with JavaScript that runs directly in a web browser.
+This is a simple project which runs directly in a web browser.

+It demonstrates the Bubble Sort algorithm with a visual element.

 It demonstrates algorithms like Bubble Sort, Quick Sort, and/or a simple pathfinding algorithm with a visual element (e.g., sorting numbers in an array and displaying them dynamically).